 Darcia Narvaez, PhD

-She is the author or editor of numerous books and articles.
-She is an advisory board member of Attachment Parenting International and the Association for Pre- and Perinatal Psychology and Health.
+She is the president of the venerable American nonprofit, Kindred World, a contributing editor to Kindred, the first global eco-parenting magazine, an advisory board member of Attachment Parenting International and the Association for Pre- and Perinatal Psychology and Health, APPPAH.